Community vs. Cancer

 Connie this is the best blog I have ever read!
 You brought tears to my eyes and renewed my interests in fighting cancer.
 I look forward to sharing the fund raiser site with all of my friends and family, especially those who have also been touched by cancer.
 Susan is a fighter and that is what it takes to be a survivor. and, us survivors ROCK!

-Comment by Ryan Karpeles
+3. Ryan Karpeles Says:

 Truly amazing indeed.
 If you’re looking for the power (life-changing power) of social networks, look no further.